Educational Session Opportunities

 - Ethical conduct of human subjects research

-Contact the IRB Education and Compliance Program staff to schedule a classroom presentation.
+Contact the IRB Education and Outreach Program staff to schedule a classroom presentation.

 The Human Subjects Office is excited to announce the launch of a new web-based education about issues related to human subjects research at the University of Iowa.